hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250521067v1-why-distillation-can-outperform-zero-rl-the-role-of-flexible-reasoni.md

 ---
 layout: default
-title: Why Distillation can Outperform Zero-RL: The Role of Flexible Reasoning
+title: "Why Distillation can Outperform Zero-RL: The Role of Flexible Reasoning"
 ---

 # Why Distillation can Outperform Zero-RL: The Role of Flexible Reasoning